 Tie a length of fishing line to the ornaments to create a floating ornament effect throughout your home.
 Simply thread the line through the hole in the ornament where you would put a tree hook and then tie it in a knot.

-Tie decorative ribbon to each of the ornaments if you want the decoration to extend from the ornaments all the way up to the ceiling.
-The width of the ribbon you can use depends on the size of the ornament and the size of the hole in the top of the ornament.
+Alternatively, tie a decorative ribbon to each of the Christmas ornaments if you want the decoration to extend from the ornaments all the way up to the ceiling.
+The width of the ribbon you use depends on the size of the ornament and the size of the hole in the top of the ornament.

 Cut the ribbon or fishing line to the desired length and then tie a small loop in the opposite end.
 If you want to leave a decorative ribbon spiral, do not tie a loop on the end of the ribbon strands.

-Place the loop over a clear pushpin and push the pin into the ceiling.
+Place the loop over a clear pushpin or thumbtack and push the pin into the ceiling.
 Pushpins are best for lightweight ornaments because heavier ornaments may pull the pin out of the ceiling.

 Push the pin through the ribbon, leaving enough room for a spiral, and then push the pin and ribbon into the ceiling.